Tis (nearly) the season to be prognosticating, as we head towards the usual end of year chaos.

 And yes, that means that any marketing or promotion that you do on social media needs to be mobile-friendly — and, if you are sending anybody from a social medium to your own website, that better be mobile-friendly as well.

 Want to know a whole lot more about NZ Marketing Trends for 2018?
-Check out our upcoming slide presentation (don’t miss our special November-only offer).
+Check out our upcoming slide presentation (don’t miss our special offer, only until January 12).

 Need to know more about Social Media Marketing for New Zealand?
 One of our online training courses might be just what you need.